feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 ### Setting The Scene

-It's almost impossible to ignore the rise of Javascript in our industry.
+It's almost impossible to ignore the rise of JavaScript in our industry.
 What started out as an extension project for Mozilla has grown into an ecosystem with more tentacles than an H.P.
 Lovecraft novel.

-So while there are aspects of the language that I find very uncomfortable to work with and that seem to be a bad fit for my brain, I feel compelled to give Javascript a fair shake and make a point of using it "in anger" in an actual project that I can ultimately get something out of beyond just learning and keep using and maintaining over time.
+So while there are aspects of the language that I find very uncomfortable to work with and that seem to be a bad fit for my brain, I feel compelled to give JavaScript a fair shake and make a point of using it "in anger" in an actual project that I can ultimately get something out of beyond just learning and keep using and maintaining over time.

 For the last few years I've been running my blog on [Pelican](https://blog.getpelican.com/) a beautiful Python based static site generator which has one of the most elegant and